TCPA / Robocall Class Action Lawsuits in Maine

 Maine's consumer protection framework also includes the Maine Revised Statutes Title 10, which regulates telemarketing practices within the state.
 Companies must comply with both federal TCPA requirements and Maine's specific telemarketing restrictions, including respecting the National Do Not Call Registry and obtaining proper consent before contacting Maine consumers with automated calls or promotional text messages.

-Notable Maine TCPA / Robocall Settlements
+What we can verify about Maine TCPA / Robocall settlements

 Are Maine Residents Eligible?